-Should the employee wish to pursue the complaint informally, the employee may ask his or her manager, project director, principal investigator or a member of the Employment Policy and Practice Department to help mediate an acceptable settlement of the complaint.
-A written report of the incident and the remedial action taken must be filed with the Director of Employment Policy and Practice.
+Should the employee wish to pursue the complaint informally, the employee may ask his or her manager, project director, principal investigator or a member of the Office of Human Resources to help mediate an acceptable settlement of the complaint.
+A written report of the incident and the remedial action taken must be filed with the Director of Human Resources.
 Remedial steps, consistent with the level of harmful conduct, up to and including immediate dismissal, will be taken to correct and/or prevent any future harassment.
 Confidentiality will be respected to the maximum extent possible.